Wisdom doesn’t always come with age. Here’s some interesting research about what adults can learn from kids about laughter and creativity.

 I’m curious if these numbers are exactly correct – and if so – I’m curious how much the researchers laughed collecting these numbers from toddlers and adults!
 (Nice work, eh?
 Being a “laugh collector”!)

-Babies start off as super-conscious beings — little Zen Masters — because they use their brains differently from us grown-ups.
+They’re little Zen Masters, because they use their brains differently from us adults.

-Babies choose to lacksadaisically notice the quirkiest of details – unlike us grown ups, who choose instead to focus on what we believe is most essential to us.
+In contrast, we adults choose instead to focus on what we believe is most essential to us.

 As a result, babies have a greater expanded consciousness.